wynnlone/MMF2021/README.txt

 ref: https://en.wikipedia.org/wiki/List_of_Canadian_exchange-traded_funds#ETF_Table

 1. Equity & Credit

-### XBB.TO: Shares Core Canadian Universe Bond Index ETF
+### XSP.TO: Shares Core SP 500 Index
-### tracks the performance of the FTSE Canada Universe Bond Index™, net of expenses.
-### this eft represents the Canadian investment grade bond market.

 ### XIU.TO：iShares S&P/TSX 60 Index ETF
 ### tracks the performance of the S&P/TSX 60 Index, net of expenses.
 ### this etf represents large, established Canadian companies.

+### XIN.TO: iShares MSCI EAFE Index
+### track the investment results of an index composed of large- and mid-capitalization developed market equities, excluding the U.S. and Canada.

+### XBB.TO: Shares Core Canadian Universe Bond Index ETF
+### tracks the performance of the FTSE Canada Universe Bond Index, net of expenses.
+### this eft represents the Canadian investment grade bond market.

 #2.
 Governmet Bond
 ### XGB.TO: iShares Canadian Government Bond Index ETF